SNUGNSS/snugnss.github.io/content/publication/ic_199507/index.md

 ---
-title: "“Validation of the RTCA Message Format for WAAS”"
+title: "Validation of the RTCA Message Format for WAAS"
 authors:
 - Tsai
 - Y. J.